For class notes volunteers

 By sharing alumni news and updates with the college and Bates Magazine, you help sustain Bates relationships and connections.

 In that vein, we hope you will:

-- Submit news items to Bates Magazine three times a year
+- Submit news items to Bates Magazine two times a year

 - Produce an annual Class Letter that’s mailed to your classmates, from which notes for the magazine can be selected.

 For the magazine class notes, how many should I send?

 What makes a “good” class note?

 Class notes are like a status update, just with a wider lens.
 Just ask your classmates to share the kind of news and insights that will help keep fellow alums stay current on what’s happening in their lives.